ejektaflex/KambrikDocs/docs/mods/bountiful/advanced/generation.md

 Now, we came up with two objectives!
 We're still 50 worth away from meeting the reward value...
 But often times, this is considered *close enough*.
 Bounty generation is done!

-At the end, we now have a Bounty with objectives:
+At the end, we now have a Bounty with rewards:
+* `3x Apples (250 each, 750 total)`
+* `10x Cookies (150 each, 1500 total)`
+* Sum: `750 + 1500 = 2250`

+And objectives:
-* `8x Wheat`
+* `8x Wheat (50 each, 400 total)`
-* `6x Mushroom Stew`
+* `6x Mushroom Stew (300 each, 1800 total)`

-And rewards:
-* `3x Apples`
-* `10x Cookies`
+* Sum: `400 + 1800 = 2200`

+When we compare these two final values, you'll note that the rewards are worth a *little* bit more than the objectives, but that's okay.
+This small amount of variance shifts from  bounty to bounty, and means that some bounties are more worthwhile than others.
+It also ensures that the algorithm isn't always picking the best options, but rather an interesting variety of options.

 But what if it's not enough?
+What if there were no rewards that had a high enough value / amount that could total up to 2250?

-In extreme cases, where the objective worth is still not close to the reward worth, Bountiful will aggressively continue to add objectives until it meets at least half of the reward worth.
+In extreme cases where the objective worth is still not close to the reward worth, Bountiful will aggressively continue to add objectives until it meets at least half of the reward worth.
 Generally, the only reason this would happen is if you have a couple of really big rewards and do not have objectives that are worth enough to satisfy these rewards - if you ever see more than three objectives on a bounty, you probably need some more high value objectives.